JanWalsh91/Get_Next_Line/README.md

 - memory manegement
 - ... and making sure segfaults never happen!

-Get_next_line returns the next ... line (you got it!) from a file, which is really useful for parsing files.
+Get_next_line returns the next ... line (you got it!) from a file, which is really useful for parsing.
 The actual return value is 1 if a line has been read, 0 if the reading is completed or -1 if an error has occurred (oh no!).

 This get_next_line can handle multiple file descriptors and only uses one static variable (bonus challenges imposed on us at 42).